Ladvien/ladvien.github.io/_posts/2019-02-02-deep-learning-natural-language-processing-toxic-comment-detector-service.md

 ```bash
 flask run
 ```
-You should be greeted with something similiar to:
+You should be greeted with something similar to:
 ```
  * Serving Flask app "nn_service.py"
  * Environment: production